Fetch TV vs Foxtel: Which offers more value?

 The ESPN channels will provide you with a healthy dose of American sports and some content catered for Australian markets in addition to occasional football fixtures.
 EDGE Sports provides your action adrenalin quotient with extreme sports, surfing, skating and more.

 There are additional add-ons that incur a further price to take Fetch TV’s sports offering to the next level.
-The beIN Sports package ($19.99/month) which includes all three beIN Sports channels is great for football lovers, showcasing some of the world’s premier leagues including Serie A, live La Liga action, Bundesliga, Ligue 1 and some EPL matches.
+The beIN Sports package ($14.99/month) which includes all three beIN Sports channels is great for football lovers, showcasing some of the world’s premier leagues including Serie A, live La Liga action, Bundesliga, Ligue 1 and some EPL matches.
 It also includes the WTA Tour and test rugby matches.
-For the true EPL experience, Optus Sport can be added on for $14.99/month.
+For the true EPL experience, Optus Sport can be added for a monthly plan fee of $24.99 or $229 per year

 Fetch TV world news